 For more information about the post approval service click here.

 We have launched a brand new credentialing service

-We have developed an individual credentialing process for pharmacists, proving they are consultant-ready i.e. they have the knowledge, skills and behaviours to work at consultant-level.
+We have developed an individual credentialing process for advanced level pharmacists working in patient-focussed roles wishing to demonstrate that they have the knowledge, skills and behaviours to work at consultant-level.

 Individuals must be credentialed as consultant-ready to be eligible to fill consultant pharmacist posts.